LalithaPalleti/Crime-Investigation/README.md

 Crime severity is divided into 3 categories: Quality of Life(‘Drugs’, ‘Liquor’), Property('Property Crime', 'Theft', 'Theft of Vehicle', 'Theft from Vehicle'), Violent('Assault’, 'Robbery', 'Breaking & Entering')

-Following are the forecasted crime values of stores neighborhood for Feb 2018:
+Following are the forecasted crime values of stores around Seattle area for Feb 2018:

 1. Quality of Life Crimes(Tier1)